Bartapapa/legend/docs/pages/additional-rules.md

 ## Social

 ### Keys & Locks
 During interactions, NPCs have what are called <b>Keys and Locks</b>.
 They illustrate what the character <i>wants</i> and <i>hates</i> respectively.
-When interacting with this character, bringing up one of its Keys or Locks (wittingly or not) has a consequence: a Reaction roll is made, with a number of boons as the number of Keys that have been brought up, and a number of banes as the number of Locks that have been brought up.
+When interacting with this character, bringing up one of its Keys or Locks (wittingly or not) has a consequence: the character's Reaction goes up (if Key) or down (if Lock) by one step.
+Generally, people like treasures, friendship and secrets.

 ***
 ## Adventuring